Monday, December 16, 2024

 The historic Tudor Hall is a fascinating piece of our nation's history.
 When you visit, you'll connect to the story of the Maryland Booths who left their mark on America forever.
 You'll walk where they walked, lived, played, worked and dreamed.
 When you visit, this part of history comes alive.

-The property and first floor of Tudor Hall will be open to visitors for tours in 2024 at 1:00 & 2:00 PM on the dates listed below.
-This year there are exciting Special Talks replacing the 2:00 tours on the dates listed with a (*).
-All 1:00 and other 2:00 tours will feature the general tour.
-All tours and talks last about 45 minutes.
-See below for details of the special talks and regular tours.
+The property and first floor of Tudor Hall will be open to visitors for tours and talks in 2025 at 1:00 & 2:00 PM on the dates listed below.
+This year all general tours will be at 1:00 PM.
+The special talks will be at 2:00 PM.

 Tudor Hall is located at: